hallzy/youtube-playlist-search/README.md

 - Cleaned up the code significantly
 - Updated and cleaned up CSS
 - The UI resembles the YouTube dark theme now.
+- Clicking on a video opens the video in a new tab
+- Search filter is persistent.
+The extension will remember the filter you used the last time that you did a search for a particular playlist.

 ## Installation